NixOS/nix/doc/manual/src/command-ref/conf-file-prefix.md

     and `XDG_CONFIG_HOME`.
 If these are unset, it will look in `$HOME/.config/nix.conf`.

-  - If `NIX_OPTIONS` is set, its contents is treated as the contents of a configuration file.
+  - If `NIX_CONFIG` is set, its contents is treated as the contents of a configuration file.

 The configuration files consist of `name =